Skip to Content

 Bees

-• Typically fuzzy with thicker bodies
+• Often fuzzy or “hairy,” with thicker bodies

 • Feed on nectar and pollen

-• Generally non-aggressive unless defending their hive
+• Usually non-aggressive unless defending a hive or being handled

 Bees communicate through vibration and the well-known “waggle dance,” which helps other bees locate food sources.
 Their nests are made from wax produced by the colony.